CoderXL/facebook-pop-for-swift/README.md

 ####_POPAnimation class methods

 I've added some class methods to `_POPAnimation` that implement POP's `NSObject` category.
 If you want, you can make a Swift extension on `NSObject` like POP does it, but these class methods allow `AnyObject` to be the associated object, which allows the animation of Swift object properties.
+In order to do this, a category on `POPAnimator` is required and can be found at the bottom of **POPSwiftWrapper.h**.

 ````Objective-C
 + (void) addAnimation:(_POPAnimation*)anim key:(NSString*)key obj:(id)obj;